coffeesnakes/AffordabilityCalculator/README.md

 From within the root directory:

-npm install -- installs packages and dependencies necessary. npm run start -- Will start the server and setup the project. npm run react-dev -- Will run webpack bundler.
+npm install : installs packages and dependencies necessary.

+npm run start : Will start the server and setup the project.

+npm run react-dev : Will run webpack bundler.

-npm run seed -- seeds the database. npm run test -- runs testing suite and gives a coverage report.
+npm run seed: seeds the database.

+npm run test : runs testing suite and gives a coverage report.